Neave looked down at his feet. Then back to the mirrors. Then back again at his feet.

 After all, he had a job to do.
-He needed to cultivate until he could break into the foundation realm in less time than it took the demon to reach him.
-Because he absolutely couldn’t wait to try his new strategies in combat.
+He needed to cultivate until he could break into the foundation realm in less time than it took the demon to reach him because he couldn’t wait to try his new strategies in combat.

-Neave stood in front of demon one with his eyes closed, deep in concentration.
+Neave stood before demon one with his eyes closed, deep in concentration.
 Just as the demon was about to reach him, he opened his eyes and dodged the incoming attack.
-Golden mist enveloped his body and he broke into the foundation realm.
-Then he took a stance and threw a punch.
-The demon's ribs cracked and it flew back a bit, thrown by the force of Neave’s strike.
+Golden mist enveloped his body, and he broke into the foundation realm.
+He took a stance and threw a punch.
+The demon's ribs cracked, and it flew back a bit, thrown by the force of Neave’s strike.

 Neave clicked his tongue and expended his life force.

-He had managed to achieve his goal of breaking into the foundation realm before the demon could reach him.
+He had achieved his goal of breaking into the foundation realm before the demon could reach him.
 It took him an ungodly amount of time.
-He doubted he could have powered through it if it wasn’t for the skewed sense of time he experienced when cultivating.
+He doubted he could have powered through it if not for the skewed sense of time he experienced when cultivating.
 And now he was just trying to execute a true strike against the demon.

-To his immeasurable disappointment, it was so much more difficult to do than he was expecting.
+To his immeasurable disappointment, it was much more challenging than he expected.
 After all, executing a true strike against empty air and hitting an opponent were completely different concepts.

 True strikes were notoriously rarely seen in actual combat.
 Opponents rarely allowed someone to set one up.
 Even cultivators on the diamond path knew only up to a dozen or so different true strikes.
-But they weren’t always the optimal move to make against an opponent.
+They weren’t always the optimal move to make against an opponent.

 Neave had read a book that talked about true strikes.
 The author made a comparison to chess.
 True strikes were like a check.
-If it wasn’t a checkmate it could even be a mistake.
-It took a whole lot more to checkmate someone than it did to check them.
+If it wasn’t a checkmate, it could even be a mistake.
+It took much more to checkmate someone than it did to check them.

-Neave kept attempting to do the true strike since he desperately wanted to see what it would do against the demon.
+Neave kept attempting the true strike since he desperately wanted to see what it would do against the demon.
 Taking on the later waves was secondary to seeing his cool new move in action.
-So he kept trying and trying until eventually, his foot landed with that same resonant thud.
+So he kept trying until his foot landed with that same resonant thud.